Mopedo/Home/Mopedo DSP/Developer guides/API reference/JavaScript tag/README.md

 # JavaScript tag

 The Mopedo JavaScript tag is a piece of JavaScript code that allows buyers to assign unique identifiers to website visitors, and communicate said identifiers with sell-side partners, so that the identities of visitors may be known at a later stage for ad retargeting purposes.
 It commonly consists of two HTML `<script>` tags: **(1)** an asynchronous **cookie syncing script** and **(2)** a callback function that is called once the cookie syncing is completed.
 The Mopedo user ID is used as argument to the callback function.
-Using this ID, you can tag the user with your own data and then use this data when making bidding decisions.
+Using this ID in a call to the DSPs REST API, you can tag the user with your own data and then use this data when making bidding decisions.

 ```html
 <script src="https://storage.googleapis.com/mopedo-web/um.js"></script>